idealogica/lavanda/readme.md

 ### Quick start

 Starting point of any Lavanda application is Idealogica\Lavanda\Model class.
-Any Lavanda model must be it's child.
-It inherits form Laravel Illuminate\Database\Eloquent\Model class and can be used in a similar way so you can use it in a both front-end and administrative parts of your application.
+Any Lavanda model must be its child.
+It inherits form Laravel Illuminate\Database\Eloquent\Model class and can be used in a similar way so you can use it in both front-end and administrative parts of your application.

 Any Lavanda model must override two methods listed below to provide basic information about describing object.